liquify produces artifacts if OpenCL is used

 It's strange, but during scaling image view in darkroom mode, the viewing artifacts can appear or disappear depending on scale.
 And now I tried to export the image with the same settings and the resulting image has no artifacts :(.
 So I'll try to reproduce it again.

-#4 Updated by Pascal Obry 10 months ago
+#4 Updated by Pascal Obry about 1 year ago

 Thanks for the data!
 The bad news is that this issue on my side is playing with me.
 It is in fact quite difficult to reproduce systematically.
 I didn't find a pattern to reproduce, and today it seems that it is reproducible with the same probability with all interpolation.